katherineyahan/hello-world/README.md

 # hello-world
-a hello-world guide of using GitHub
+a sample project following the hello-world guide of using GitHub